-Dr Karen Remley took the lead as the executive director/CEO of the American Academy of Pediatrics in July 2015.
+Dr Karen Remley took the lead as the CEO/Executive Vice President of the American Academy of Pediatrics in July 2015.
 She is the first female CEO of the AAP, an organization that represents 62,000 primary care pediatricians, pediatric medical subspecialists and pediatric surgical specialists.

 Dr. Remley was formerly the chief medical director of Anthem Blue Cross and Blue Shield of Virginia, which provides service to more than 4 million Virginians.
 From 2008 to 2012, she served as commissioner of health for the Commonwealth of Virginia, where she acted as the lead advisor to the governor on public health issues and oversaw a $560 million budget and 4,000 employees.
 During her tenure, the state saw significant improvements in key public health indicators including teen pregnancy, infant mortality and cardiovascular disease.